Torsion, an alternative to the cosmological constant?: Introduction

 \section{Introduction}

-A recent fit \cite{ts} of Einstein-Cartan's theory \cite{car,hehl76,tworecent} to the Hubble diagram of supernovae was rather encouraging in that the spin-density, which is the source of torsion, could -- within today's error-bars -- replace cold dark matter.
+A recent fit \cite{ts} of Einstein-Cartan's theory \cite{car,hehl76,tworecent} to the Hubble diagram of supernovae was rather encouraging in that parity conserving spin-density as the source of torsion, could -- within today's error-bars -- replace cold dark matter.
 The underlying space was flat, homogeneous, isotropic and invariant under inversion.
-In the present work we extend our fit by admitting parity violation.
+In the present work we extend our fit by also admitting the possible parity violating term.
 Our motivation is that weak forces do break parity.
+The additional term comes with a new parameter (called $w_{\tilde s}$ in this paper).
+In \cite{ts} our goal was not to increase the number of parameters: the parity even parameter $w_s$ was introduced in order to set to zero the cold dark matter parameter.
+We maintain this goal here and we try to set the cosmological constant to zero when admitting $w_{\tilde s}$.
+We find that in spite the large present day error bars, this hypothesis is excluded by the Hubble diagram of supernovae.

 Parity odd Einstein-Cartan theory in the context of maximally symmetric cosmology has a long history.
 Already in 1978, Bloomer \cite{bloo} analyzed the theory, with the parity odd part only, on the 3-sphere.
 In 1986, Peter Minkowski \cite{mink} reconsidered it on flat $\rr^3$.
 He mentions the handedness of spiral galaxies as motivation.
-More recently, in 2002 Capozziello {\it et al.} \cite{torLam} took up the flat, parity odd theory again.
-They claim that spin-density can replace the cosmological constant.
+More recently, in 2002 Capozziello {\it et al.} \cite{torLam} took up the flat, parity odd theory again and found that spin-density parameterized by $w_{\tilde s}$ (in our notations) can replace the cosmological constant.
+However they miss a factor 3 in the field equations.
+Our analysis shows that their result does not hold after correction.